The Lab is active in the following teaching activities at the National University of Singapore:

 Please see below for more information.

-Our teaching activities span multiple modules offered as part of different master programmes at the School of Design and Environment:
+Our teaching activities span multiple modules offered as part of different master programmes at the NUS School of Design and Environment.

-- This introductory module to GIS and Cartography is compulsory for Master in Urban Planning and Master of Arts in Urban Design students, and it is recommended for MSc in Real Estate students.
-The course is also open to students from outside the School of Design and Environment, subject to a quota.
+- This introductory module is part of the MSc in Real Estate.
+It is also recommended for Master in Urban Planning and Master of Arts in Urban Design students.
 In this course we teach the basics of geographical information science and give a thorough tutorial of QGIS, supported by assignments relevant to urban planning and real estate.

 - A new compulsory Master in Urban Planning module designed to acquaint students with the state of the art of urban planning technologies and research questions from practice.
 The course is given in partnership with the Digital Planning Lab of the Urban Redevelopment Authority.

 Guest lectures and workshops

 - We also participate in occasional lectures and workshops at other study programmes at NUS: Master of Landscape Architecture, Master of Science in Applied GIS, and BA in Architecture.

 If you are a motivated undergrad or grad student, it is possible to conduct your thesis (or capstone project) research with us.
 We offer guidance in pursuing several projects (scroll down to see the offered topics) in the domain of GIS, 3D city modelling, and urban analytics.
 Some of the student projects in the past have been successful resulting in conference and journal papers, benefiting to the outreach of the research and the graduates’ CVs.
 Our novel topics enable students to learn new skills (e.g. tool or programming language), learn about a new multidisciplinary topic, work on a exciting real-world problem, and have the potential to have an impact.
 In principle, most topics require at least a basic level of programming and/or data science, and managing geospatial data.

 It is also possible to propose your own topic.